 These appear to be added somewhat randomly by Google.
 Business category is a key factor for triggering an image.
 Also necessary is having your summary headline & body filled out.
 The body doesn't need to be lengthy, and having phrases in the text that align with the business category may be helpful.

-A small sample of 32 feature images spotted so far.
+A small sample of 32 feature images spotted so far is shown below.

 Grey figure in photo spot